-243. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein.

-244. The Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution bars FIRST AMENDED COMPLAINT - 54 racial gerrymandering, or the "intentional[] assigning [of] citizens to a district on the basis of race without sufficient justification."
+- 205. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein. - 206.
+The Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution bars racial gerrymandering, or the "intentional[] assigning [of] citizens to a district on the basis of race without sufficient justification."
 Shaw v.
 Reno, 509 U.S. 630 (1993).
-Texas House Plan H2316, Congressional Plan 2193, and SBOE Plan E2106 violate these principles because races was a predominant factor in drawing the districts previously mentioned in Paragraphs 86-169.
-Despite some members of the Legislatures proclaiming that race was not a factor in the drawing of any redistricting maps, race appears to be the only factor that can explain many of the redistricting outcomes.
-When the Legislature explicitly relied on race in redistricting, it often did so under an incorrect legal understanding.
+Texas House Plan H2316 and Congressional Plan 2193 violate these principles because race was a predominant factor in drawing the districts described above.
+Despite some members of the Legislature proclaiming that race was not a factor in the drawing of any redistricting maps, race appears to be the only factor that can explain many of the redistricting outcomes.
+When the Legislature explicitly relied on race in redistricting, it often did so under an incorrect legal understanding. - 207.
+In numerous instances, Texas violates traditional redistricting guidelines-such as compactness, contiguity, and preservation of political subdivisions and communities of interest and the only explanation can be based on race.